Step 1: Check Eligibility & Understand Requirements

 Step 2: Collate and Consider All Local Applicants for Fair Hiring Practice

-Employers are required to consider and collate all local applicants data for the job vacancies posted at careerfuture over the 28 days advertising period.
+Employers are required to consider and collate all local applicants data for the job vacancies posted at mycareersfuture over the 28 days advertising period.
 Other information on recruitment efforts made are also needed.

-The information required include how many local candidates have applied for the vacancy, how many was shortlisted and interviewed for the role?
+The information required include how many local candidates have applied for the vacancy, how many were shortlisted and interviewed for the role?

 Step 3: If No Suitable Candidates Can Be Found, Check Whether Foreign Applicant Fulfill Criteria for a Singapore Employment Pass